Jason-Kim1023/Jason-Kim1023/README.md

 * 🌍  I'm based in Fairfax, Virginia/Charlottesville,Virginia/Seattle, Washington
 * 🖥️  See my portfolio at [TBD - for now look at what I have!](https://github.com/Jason-Kim1023/JasonKimPortfolioWebsite)
 * ✉️  You can contact me at [jasonjihoonkimmail@gmail.com](mailto:jasonjihoonkimmail@gmail.com)
-* 🧠  I'm learning Keras and Tensorflow, AWS/EC2, React.js, and the C Language/Linux
+* 🧠  I'm learning Keras and Tensorflow, AWS/EC2, React.js, and the C Language/Linux -- Currently working on the Open Assistant Open Source Project!

 ### Skills